lpmi-13/mongo-dojo/README.md

 - Creating an index

 - Restoring from backups (not exactly sure how backups will work in this setup, but we can probably work something out

+- Firing exactly enough traffic to the primary to make it stop responding to read requests, but still respond to heartbeats